cenotelie/xowl-infra/README.md

 # README #

-This is the xOWL Infrastructure, a set of components for working with OWL2 ontologies and building graphical Domain-Specific Modeling Languages based on ontologies.
+This is the xOWL Infrastructure, a set of components for working with datasets in the semantic web and linked data world:

-### Notable Features ###

-* Ontologies
-	* Load and manipulate RDF and OWL2 datasets (N-Triples, N-Quads, Turtle, RDF/XML, Functional OWL Syntax)
+* Manipulate RDF and OWL2 datasets (N-Triples, N-Quads, Turtle, RDF/XML, JSON-LD, OWL/XML, Functional OWL)
-	* OWL2-based rule and query engines
+* Query engine with RDF and OWL2 interfaces
-	* OWL2 ontology transformations
+* Rule engine with RDF and OWL2 interfaces
-	* Expression of behaviors in ontologies with xOWL
+* Expression and execution of arbitrary behavior in data using Clojure
-	* Executions of xOWL ontologies
-* Domain-Specific Modeling
-	* Specification of domain-specific graphical concrete syntaxes
-	* Construction of Domain-Specific Modeling Languages based on ontologies
+* Serve datasets over HTTP

 ### How to build ###

 To build, use Maven:

 ```
-$ mvn clean package
+$ mvn clean install
 ```